 - Check to ensure all connectors and fittings are lead-free

 - Get (at minimum) a high quality, under sink multiple cartridge or reverse osmosis kitchen water filter system or (if you can afford it) a similar system for the whole house – so your bathing and tooth-brushing is also done with lead-free water.
 For our under-sink system we chose a 3-cartridge system and selected a specialized cartridge to filter out Chloramine (added by our municipal water district), one for lead and for the 3rd one a general biological toxins (viruses, bacteria and other living nasties) filter… They even have 5 cartridge or 7 cartridge systems if your local water supply system has a lot of specific issues that you need to address.
 It’s always best to start with a thorough professional analysis of your actual particular water supply, as water quality and the presence or absence of particular issues that may be of concern vary tremendously by state, city, neighborhood and house!
+You can read the post about our water filtration system here.

 One specific additional concern (which we will address more fully in a separate post) is that when fluoride is added to a water system that is already treated with chloramine, the lead levels in the water can increase by 900%… the combination of those two chemicals increases the ability of the water to pull lead from pipes, fittings and fixtures, making more lead bio-available in the water delivered from your tap.